-The NHSCFA estimates that the NHS is vulnerable to £35 million worth of Fraudulent access each year.
+The NHSCFA estimates that the NHS is vulnerable to £56.7m worth of Fraudulent access each year.
 Please see our latest strategic intelligence assessment for more details

 Fraudulent access to NHS care relates to foreign nationals who obtain free healthcare to which they are not entitled to.

 Overseas visitors who are visiting the UK for six months or less, (including those on multiple entry visas), non-resident UK nationals, or those who are in the UK without immigration permission must be charged for services they receive at the point of accessing care, unless they are exempt from charges under the other categories of the Charging Regulations.

 For a full list of fraud types in this category, please check Overseas patients in the fraud definitions.

 To assist you on how to spot the signs of fraudulent access to NHS care and how to stop this type of fraud, please see below.

 - Are you aware of any overseas patients accessing NHS care fraudulently?

 - Are you aware of NHS trusts fraudulently billing the NHS for known chargeable overseas patients?